It is very important to us to protect your privacy when your personal data are processed.

 4.5 Other processing of your data

 We place great value on protecting the data of our business partners, customers and employees.
-Insofar as personal data are collected (eg name or other contact data), processing and use shall be carried out exclusively in accordance with the applicable data protection provisions, in particular the Federal Data Protection Act (BDSG) and the Telemedia Act (TMG).
+Insofar as personal data are collected (eg name or other contact data), processing and use shall be carried out exclusively in accordance with the applicable data protection provisions, in particular the Federal Data Protection Act (BDSG).
 In order to protect your data against manipulation and unauthorised access, we have taken technical and organisational measures according to the current state of the art.
 If you contact us by email, your details will be stored for the purpose of processing the request as well as in the event that follow-up questions arise.

 Some sections of our website contain links to the websites of third-party providers.
 These websites are subject to their own privacy policies.
 We are not responsible for their operation, including the handling of data by third-party providers.
 If you send information to or via such third-party websites, you should check their privacy statements before sending them information that can be traced back to you as an individual.